mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Dead and the Doomed.md

 ### Stunts

 Mortician.
 You are used to studying corpses and death.
-Take +2 to [[create advantage]] with Science when you have a dead body in front of you to study.
+Take +2 to [[Create Advantage]] with Science when you have a dead body in front of you to study.

 Doctor.
 You're as experienced and trained as an emergency room doctor---something rare and incredibly valuable nowadays.
 Once per session, if you have the supplies for medical treatment and the time to apply it, you can reduce a Moderate Consequence to Mild.